Francesco Strazzullo interviews Woody Zuill

 Finding time to practice, and study ways of collaborating, can make a big difference.

-Francesco: You’re the author of the “Mob Programming” workshop.
+Francesco: You’re the author of the “Mob Programming” workshop (scheduled to take place in Milan in May 2020).
 What’s the highlight of the workshop, and why should one buy a ticket?

 Woody: My goal is to provide a strong background in the “why” and “how” of Mob Programming.
 I give instruction, but we also do a number of activities and exercises to help the ideas “sink in”.